 \section{Abstract}

-A quantum convolutional neural network (QCNN) is a promising quantum machine learning (QML) model to achieve quantum advantages in classically intractable problems.
-However, QCNN requires a large number of measurements for data learning, limiting its practical applications for large-scale problems.
-To relieve this requirement, we propose a novel architecture called split-parallelizing QCNN (sp-QCNN), which exploits the prior knowledge of quantum data for designing efficient circuits.
-This architecture draws inspiration from geometric quantum machine learning and targets translationally symmetric quantum data commonly encountered in condensed matter physics.
-By splitting the quantum circuit based on translational symmetry, sp-QCNN substantially parallelizes conventional QCNN without increasing the number of qubits and further improves the measurement efficiency by an order of the number of qubits.
-To demonstrate its effectiveness, we apply sp-QCNN to a quantum phase recognition task and show that it can achieve similar performance to conventional QCNN while considerably reducing the measurement resources required.
-Due to its high measurement efficiency, sp-QCNN can mitigate statistical errors in estimating the gradient of the loss function, thereby accelerating the learning process.
-These results open up new possibilities for incorporating the prior knowledge of data into the efficient design of QML models, leading to practical quantum advantages.
+The quantum convolutional neural network (QCNN) is a promising quantum machine learning (QML) model that is expected to achieve quantum advantages in classically intractable problems.
+However, the QCNN requires a large number of measurements for data learning, limiting its practical applications in large-scale problems.
+To alleviate this requirement, we propose a novel architecture called split-parallelizing QCNN (sp-QCNN), which exploits the prior knowledge of quantum data to design an efficient model.
+This architecture draws inspiration from geometric quantum machine learning and targets translationally symmetric quantum data commonly encountered in physics and quantum computing science.
+By splitting the quantum circuit based on translational symmetry, the sp-QCNN can substantially parallelize the conventional QCNN without increasing the number of qubits and improve the measurement efficiency by an order of the number of qubits.
+To demonstrate its effectiveness, we apply the sp-QCNN to a quantum phase recognition task and show that it can achieve comparable classification accuracy to the conventional QCNN while considerably reducing the measurement resources required.
+Due to its high measurement efficiency, the sp-QCNN can mitigate statistical errors in estimating the gradient of the loss function, thereby accelerating the learning process.
+These results open up new possibilities for incorporating the prior data knowledge into the efficient design of QML models, leading to practical quantum advantages.